 In June 2004, the CJIS APB approved discontinuing the use of the Crime Index in the UCR Program and its publications, and it directed the FBI to publish a violent crime total and a property crime total.
-The Crime Index, first published in Crime in the United States in 1960, was the title used for a simple aggregation of the seven main offense classifications (Part I offenses) in the SRS.
+The Crime Index, first published in CIUS in 1960, was the title used for a simple aggregation of the seven main offense classifications (Part I offenses) in the SRS.
 The Modified Crime Index was the number of Crime Index offenses plus arson.